Skip to content

 Virtual-Thread TCP Server

-Java 25 virtual-thread-per-connection networking with sizing validated through your release performance gates instead of thread-pool tuning.
+Java 25 virtual-thread-per-connection networking, with sizing validated by release performance gates instead of thread-pool tuning.

 Linearizable by Default